Skip to main content

 Requirements

-To use the OpenEBS add-on without object storage, your Kubernetes installer specification must meet the following requirements:
+To use the OpenEBS add-on without object storage, your kURL installer must meet the following requirements:

-• When neither the MinIO nor the Rook add-on are included in the Kubernetes installer specification, you must set the disableS3 field to true in the KOTS add-on.
+• When neither the MinIO nor the Rook add-on are included in the kURL installer, you must set the disableS3 field to true in the KOTS add-on.
 Setting disableS3: true in the KOTS add-on allows KOTS to use the local PV storage provided by OpenEBS instead of using object storage.
 For more information, see Effects of the disableS3 Flag in KOTS Add-on in the kURL documentation.

 When the Velero add-on is not included, your users must install and configure Velero on the cluster after installation in order to use Replicated snapshots for backup and restore.
 For more information, see About Backup and Restore.